Extrieve/extrieve/README.md

 I'm always open to connecting with fellow tech enthusiasts.
 Whether you want to chat about code, share project ideas, or just have a friendly conversation about the latest in tech, feel free to reach out!

-> "Striving for simplicity in a complex world, one line of code at a time." – Nick
+> "It's pronounced My Squeal." – ThePrimeagen

 ---